cybercore-co-ltd/AICity2022-Track3/README.md

 # Credits:
 We thank [mmaction2](https://github.com/open-mmlab/mmaction2) and [action-former](https://github.com/happyharrycn/actionformer_release) for the code base.
-Please cite their work if you found this code is helpful.
+Please cite their work if you found our code is helpful.